 Here are some links of interest.

-Thank-you for those who take the time to reach out to us regarding any questions or comments about the link directory.
+Thank you for those who take the time to reach out to us regarding any questions or comments about the link directory.
 Please note that while we appreciate the heads up we sometimes receive about dead links or outdated links, we do not update this list often.
 We will ignore requests from vendors or other marketing people to add their suggested links to this list.

 We usually think of access control in terms of identification, authentication, and authorization: accountability tends to get left to last.
 This story was interesting in that the problem stems from a failure of accountability.